 Why weren't the media reporting what was going on?

 They had been gagged in two ways: the federal government had told them, “You won’t say anything, there’s nothing going on here,” and on the other hand, there was the pressure from the criminal organizations.

 What made you feel differently?

-You learn these things from books and professors; the importance and beauty of being committed to the truth, and how to be objective.
-But then you start working for the media and you realise that’s not how things work.
+You learn these things from books and professors, the importance and beauty of being committed to the truth, and how to be objective.
+But then you start working for the media and you realize that’s not how things work.
 Why shouldn’t it, if that’s what the public deserves?
 We’re not talking about the score in a soccer match, we’re talking about people getting killed, it’s a life or death situation.
-This is a war between the authorities and criminal organisations, but we, as a society in general, got trapped in the middle and are the ones that suffer the most.
+This is a war between the authorities and criminal organizations, but we, as a society in general, got trapped in the middle and are the ones who suffer the most.
 That’s the whole point.

 How did the blog evolve?

-Is there a particular moment when you started to realise that the blog was really achieving something?
+Is there a particular moment when you started to realize that the blog was really achieving something?

-Lots; I remember a woman who wrote to us saying that thanks to our blog she’d found out her son had been executed.
-She saw a picture of what had happened, went to the Medical Forensic Service, claimed his body and took him with her.
-Criminal groups recruit people, for example, in the state of Veracruz and take them to Tamaulipas, so that they won’t be recognised by their relatives.
-Thousands of bodies end up in mass graves and people never find out what happened to their relatives, so the blog helped to identify lots of people.
+Lots.
+I remember a woman who wrote to us saying that thanks to our blog, she’d found out her son had been executed.
+She saw a picture of what had happened, went to the Medical Forensic Service, claimed his body, and took him with her.
+Criminal groups recruit people, for example, in the state of Veracruz and take them to Tamaulipas, so that they won’t be recognized by their relatives.
+Thousands of bodies end up in mass graves, and people never find out what happened to their relatives, so the blog helped to identify lots of people.